rogeriobispo/product_favorites/Readme.md

   2 -> yarn or npm install
   3 -> copy .env.sample to .env.${environment desired} Ex. .env.development
-       Or you quem set all variables directly on the OS system 4 -> create database with the value of the env DB_DATABASE on postgres 5 -> run migrates with yarn typeorm migration:run
-  6 -> yarn server or npm run server will show "Listening on port xxxx env. yyyy"
+       Or you quem set all variables directly on the OS system 4 -> yarn db:create will create database and run migrations 5 -> yarn server or npm run server will show "Listening on port xxxx env. yyyy"

 # how to build for production.